Introduction

 subscriber.
 It is called streaming replication and is the feature

-that postgresql-replicant
+that postgresql-replicant exploits.

 PostgreSQL offers two kinds of streaming replication: logical and

 physical.
-For now postgresql-replicant
+For now postgresql-replicant is only concerned with

 logical replication.
 In this form of replication data is copied by